openlawteam/whitney-mccoy-openlaw/README.md

 # whitney-mccoy-openlaw

 To start from the terminal and run on http://localhost:3000:
-1.  make sure you are in the "mccoy-revisions" branch to make changes.
+1.  start from the root directoy 'whitney-mccoy-openlaw'
-2. "cd client"
+2. "cd client" (client folder in the root directory).
 3. "npm run start"